Georgetown Hoyas: Ice hockey

 The Georgetown ice hockey club team has won the ACCHL championship four times.

 Georgetown's ice hockey team plays in the ACHA Division II in the Atlantic Coast Collegiate Hockey League (ACCHL) as one of three teams whose primary conference is not the Atlantic Coast Conference.
 Since joining this conference in 2003, the team has won the conference championship four times, in 2004–05, 2006–07, 2007–08, and again in 2012–13.
 The team previously played in the Division III Mason-Dixon Collegiate Hockey Association, where it won the league championship in 1997, 1999, and 2000.
 In 2001 and 2002, they were invited to the national tournament of the American Collegiate Hockey Association, which the team had joined in 1999.
 Coach Brad Card now leads the team, taking over the bench for Coach John Kokidko.
 The team plays its home matches at the Washington Capitals' practice arena, Kettler Capitals Iceplex in Ballston, Virginia, at the Ballston Common Mall.

 Athletic directors

-After Bernard Muir left the position as the Director of the Athletic Department on May 11, 2009, a year long search for a replacement began.
-Dr. Daniel R. Porterfield, Senior Vice President for Strategic Development, served as Interim Director of Athletics beginning June 3, 2009, until Lee Reed took the position on April 15, 2010.
+After Bernard Muir left the position as the director of the Athletic Department on May 11, 2009, a yearlong search for a replacement began.
+Dr. Daniel R. Porterfield, senior vice president for strategic development, served as interim director of athletics beginning June 3, 2009, until Lee Reed took the position on April 15, 2010.